 - international students who are taking the Derek Bok Center's English, Culture, and Communicating Science seminar in order to meet the GSAS English Language Proficiency requirement, for at most 4 units.

+Exceptions to these requirements are considered by petition to the CHD via the PhD Program Plan form, which must include a rationale for the exception.
 Further requirements for including prior graduate-level coursework from Harvard or elsewhere, or courses taken through cross-registration, on the Ph.D.
 Program Plan are given below.

 - While in a Ph.D. program at SEAS, a student can petition the CHD for a course from another university, such as MIT, to be included in the student’s Program Plan in lieu of a Harvard course.

 - a) The student must provide justification why the other institution's course is necessary (e.g., SEAS does not offer the topic or it has not been offered in recent years, etc.).